smartlook/smartlook.github.io/_docs/sdk/ios.md

 ```
 4. Setup Smartlook by calling `start(key:)` and then start recording by `startRecording()` in your AppDelegate as described below.

+## Metal
+If you have an app that uses Metal as its main rendering method (instead of UIKit), you can try our [Metal SDK](https://sdk.smartlook.com/ios/smartlook-metal-ios-sdk-1.2.4.zip).

+The Metal SDK has much better performance for Metal enabled apps than the standard SDK, meaning you can experiment with much higher framerate, with lower battery usage.
+Some API methods (UIKit related) do not work with Metal SDK (like blacklisted views).

 ## API Reference

 Applications can interact with the SDK using public SDK methods.